If you are visiting this page, it is very likely that the software you maintain has been analyzed by my tinderbox system.

 1) The reports are filed automatically.

-2) Because of the first, it is not possible for me to set an exact error in the bug summary.
+Because of the first, it is not possible for me to set an exact error in the bug summary.
 Instead a general error is used.
+SEE POINT 18

 3) Because of the above, maintainer is encouraged to set an appropriate summary at its convenience

-4) Because of the first, I don’t know if additional files are needed (e.g. test-suite.log testlog.txt CMakeOutput.log CMakeError.log LastTest.log config.log testsuite.log autoconf.out).
-So if you need anything else please ask for them.
+4) Common additional logs (like test-suite.log testlog.txt CMakeOutput.log CMakeError.log LastTest.log config.log testsuite.log autoconf.out) are automatically attached but before of the first if you need something else please ask for them.

 5) If you ask for another log, I have to stop the tinderbox service, so there may be a delay between your request and my reaction.